timdouglas/grunt-livereload-snippet/README.md

       after: '<head>', //location in document to add snippet, after this string },
     remove: {
-      // so you can remove the script snippet...
+      //so you can remove the script snippet...
       options: {
         add: false
       }